Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Conclusion

 \section{Conclusion}

-In this work we propose a two stage training pipeline with novel training domain and training data selection for stabilizing controller with large region of attraction.
-Through numerical experiments, we demonstrate that our training pipeline can achieve ROA volumes that are $5-1.5\cdot 10^5$ bigger than the baselines.
-We also enable the state-of-the-art verifier $\alpha,\!\beta$-CROWN with the capability of doing bound propagation through many Jacobian operators and introduce novel verification scheme to avoid expensive bisection.
-We demonstrated that our verification can yield a $40-10000$ times speedup compared to the previously most commonly used verifier dReal.
+In this work, we propose a two stage training pipeline with novel training domain and training data selection for obtaining stabilizing controller with large region of attraction.
+Through extensive numerical experiments across various dimensions, we demonstrate that our training pipeline can achieve ROA volumes that are $5-1.5\cdot 10^5$ bigger than the baselines.
+We also extend the state-of-the-art verifier $\alpha,\!\beta$-CROWN with the capability of performing bound propagation through many Jacobian operators and introduce novel verification schemes to avoid expensive bisection.
+We demonstrated that our verification can yield a $40-10{,}000$ times speedup compared to the previously most commonly used verifier dReal.
 Although our method achieves promising empirical performance regarding the ROA volume and dimensionality compared to existing baselines, formal verification is still challenging for higher dimensional systems.
-Currently, we are only able to formally verify 6D systems for forward invariance, but we are interested in exploring the improvement on the verifier side to better aid the formal verification in our context.
+As future works, it will be interesting to explore more verifier-friendly training strategies and to further tailor and improve the verifier itself for this specific problem.
+Moreover, it would be interesting to extend the framework to more general control system settings, such as discrete-time or hybrid systems, slowly time-varying systems, or to synthesize and verify robust controller for systems with perturbations.